 8. Not Saving Player Data

 If your game has currency, levels, or progress, players expect it to save.
 Without DataStores, all progress disappears when they leave.
+That’s like playing a Minecraft world that deletes itself everytime you leave!

 - Use DataStoreService to save and load player data.